gil-ryan/grs-ios-pub/swift/model-view-controller.md

 Design paradigm require for iOS.
 Lets apply it to our concentrator app.
 Divide objects into three camps.

+So the Storyboard is our view,  ViewController is our view, we need the Model.

+File > New > New File

 * Model
     + What you application is (but not how it is displayed)
 * View